UPCOMING EVENTS

 SECTION 3: Methods of Conducting Business

-Business may be conducted virtually through web meeting or by phone, if necessary, in addition to through live meetings.
+Business may be conducted virtually through web meetings or by phone, if necessary, in addition to in-person meetings.

 SECTION 4: Emergency Meetings

-Emergency meetings of the Association may be held with less notice than that required above in situations of extreme time-sensitivity and/or extreme importance to the Association.
-In these cases, the voting rules dictated above will still apply for any motion that is to be voted on.
+In situations of extreme time-sensitivity and/or extreme importance to the Association, emergency meetings of the Association may be held with less notice than that required in Article 8, Section 1, but at no time may a meeting be held with less than twenty four (24) hours’ notice.
+In these cases, the voting rules dictated in Article 8, Section 1will still apply for any motion that is to be voted on.

 ARTICLE 10: DISSOLUTION